Just Got Engaged? Here Are the 11 Things You Actually Need to Do First

 7. Get a Shared Wedding Email

-It’ll save your sanity when you’re getting venue quotes, vendor contracts, Pinterest links, calendar invites, and seating chart updates all in one place.
+It’ll save your sanity when you’re getting venue quotes, vendor contracts, calendar invites, and seating chart updates all in one place.

 Plus, you’ll avoid missing important stuff in the sea of online shopping receipts.